 However LKB and LKI lodged separate appeals against the decision of 3 June 2021.
-The Antwerp Court of Appeal merged the two appeals and set 20 October 2022 as the hearing date to address the procedural objections raised by LK.
+The Antwerp Court of Appeal merged the two appeals and set a hearing for 15 June 2023.

 A.2.
 Company Court of Antwerp, section Antwerp

 On 28 July 2014, LK launched proceedings against ADB and certain Daleyot entities.
 This claim is aimed at having certain transactions of the Daleyot entities declared null and void or at least not opposable against LK.